Thomas Plume: Plume Library

 Even though he lived in Greenwich most of his life, Plume left his collection of over 8,000 books and pamphlets, printed between 1487 and his death, to his home town of Maldon.
 It was kept in St Peter's Church, of which only the original west tower survives; the rest of the building was rebuilt by Plume to house his library.
 The library was to be "for the use of the minister and clergy of the neighbouring parishes who generally make this town their place of residence on account of the unwholesomeness of the air in the vicinity of their churches".
 Plume left specific instruction for the use of the library: "any Gentleman or Scholar who desires, may go into it, and make use of any book there or borrow it, in case he leaves a vadimonium [a pledge or surety] with the Keeper for the restoring thereof fair and uncorrupted within a short time".
 Plume's library continues to grow after his death with contributions from others.

 An online catalogue of Plume's collection was completed in 2009 and can be consulted via the Library's website.

 The Plume Library is no longer a lending library, though books may be consulted in situ.
 In 1989 it was determined that 723 books of the original bequest were missing; the Friends of the Plume Library have endeavoured to replace the missing volumes, and have purchased over 160 such texts.

 The building is Grade I listed.
 The former church tower is of the late 14th century.
-The library building is of c1699 with the addition of two bays at east end in 1821.
+The library building is of c.1699 with the addition of two bays at east end in 1821.
 It was restored by Ewan Christian in 1875.
 The new building was built of red brick with stone dressings, coved cornices and slate roof.
 On the first floor of the library, there are original 17th-century fittings including wooden panelling.
 Historic England awarded a grant of £67,962 for repairs in February 2021.